danielkhan/funnel-demo/README.md

 # React Funnel Sample Application

 This repository contains a sample application consisting of a React frontend and Flask backend.
-The Flask backend simulates a call to an API and there are ways to emulate different response codes or delays.
+The Flask backend simulates a call to an API (using httbin in a Docker container) and there are ways to emulate different response codes or delays.
+The app reports Sentry Errors, Traces and Metrics.

 ## Setup